CODEX ARCANUM — CIPHERS

 circa 58 BC — Roman Republic

-Julius Caesar reportedly used a shift-of-three cipher in his private correspondence and military dispatches.
-Suetonius documented it in The Life of Julius Caesar: "If he had anything confidential to say, he wrote it in cipher, that is, by so changing the order of the letters of the alphabet, that not a word could be made out."
-Each letter shifts forward by a fixed number — with shift 3: A→D, B→E, Z→C. Trivially broken by frequency analysis, but effective against an enemy who had never encountered it.
+Julius Caesar allegedly used a shift-of-three cipher whenever he needed to send private messages to his people or the Roman Army.
+Suetonius, cough, documented it in The Life of Julius Caesar: "If he had anything confidential to say, he wrote it in cipher, that is, by so changing the order of the letters of the alphabet, that not a word could be made out."
+It is really simple.
+Each letter shifts forward by a fixed number. with a shift of 3, A=D, B=E, Z=C. Broken easily by frequency analysis (finding the frequent letters or groups in a ciphertext.
+Think "of","I" etc and pretty soon you know how to break the cipher), but possibly effective against an enemy who had never seen anything like it.
+You usually see a ROT 13 variant of this in quiz or crossword answers.

 SHIFT: